jyyulab/ScreenBEAM2/docs/docs/Tutorial1.md

 ![](./figures/rawCountDistribution.png)

-* Proportion of number of mismatch in each sample.
+* Proportion of number of mismatch within the mapped reads in each sample.
 This plot could help you understand if all samples have similar mapping quality.

 ![](./figures/nmismatch.png)